photolith/photolith/doc/administration/users.rst

 4. Check the checkbox next to any user you wish to activate
 5. Select "Activate / password reset" from the action dropdown
 6. Press "Go"

+The new user will then receive an e-mail which they can use to reset their password, and set a new one.
+At this point they can log in.

+Manually creating accounts
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+Administrators can create new users and set their password.

+1. Go to the "Users" page in site administration
+2. Click the "ADD USER +" button on the right
+3. Fill in new account details, assign them a password

+Now either tell the new user their initial username or password, or trigger "Activate / password reset" as above so they get e-mailed a link.

 User permissions
 ----------------